 The Pakistan Tehreek-e-Insaf (PTI) filed 58 petitions - 43 against winning candidates of the ruling PML-N. Of these 43 petitions, 20 were filed to resolve disputes over National Assembly seats while the rest were related to the provincial assemblies.
-Only one petition was filed by PTI against PPPP to resolve a dispute over a National Assembly seat in Sindh.
-So far, none of the petitions filed by PTI against either party have been accepted.
-Twenty-eight petitions (27 against PML-N and one against PPPP) have been dismissed while 16 are still awaiting decisions.
+So far, only four petitions against PML-N have been accepted.
+The only petition filed by PTI against PPPP to resolve a dispute over a National Assembly seat in Sindh was dismissed by the Hyderabad tribunal.